popoveugene/qubership-envgene/docs/calculator-cli.md

 The `<value>` can be complex, such as a map or a list, whose elements can also be complex.

-Optionally, the operational context can include file pairs containing **consumer-specific** sensitive/non-sensitive parameters.
-These parameters, derived as subsets of `parameters.yaml` and `credentials.yaml`, are generated based on a JSON schema provided by the `--operational-context-schema-path` attribute.
+Optionally, the pipeline context can include file pairs containing **consumer-specific** sensitive/non-sensitive parameters.
+These parameters, derived as subsets of `parameters.yaml` and `credentials.yaml`, are generated based on a JSON schema provided by the `--pipeline-context-schema-path` attribute.
 Each attribute results in a separate file pair:

-##### \[Version 2.0][Operational Parameter Context] `<consumer>-parameters.yaml`
+##### \[Version 2.0][Pipeline Parameter Context] `<consumer>-parameters.yaml`

 This file contains consumer-specific non-sensitive parameters.
 The structure of this file is as follows: